We’ve compiled the most frequent questions we are asked about what happens if your sourdough starter goes wrong.

 What kind of flour should I use?

-How long can you leave a starter for?
+How long can you leave a starter before it goes wrong?

 What if my starter has a layer of grey water on top of it?